tatianegercina/FinTech/01-Lesson-Plans/02-Python/2/LessonPlan.md

   5
   ```

-If time permits, cover these additional topics:
+If time permits, cover these additional points:

 * The `index()` function finds the index of a particular element name.